11 Golden Rules of Camping in New Zealand

 6. Let the birds be the noisy neighbours

 Campgrounds are great places to meet like-minded travellers but everyone needs some rest and relaxation.
 Plus, most campers choose to camp to make the most of the spectacle of nature.
 Don’t throw a party, play loud music, or make excessive noise that would ruin other campers’ experience.
-Generally in campsites, where permitted, the use of a generator should be limited to the following hours: 9pm to 8am.
+Generally in campsites, where permitted, the use of a generator is prohibited between 8pm and 8am.

 7. Pay for your stay